hiranKaushalR/Firebase-Learning--2/README.md

-# React + Vite
+# Practice Firebase with React 2

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a project created to practice Firebase with React JS.
+In this web app, you can post articles and read other's articles for this I used React, React Router, FireBase Authentication, Firebase Firestore, and Firebase Storage

+To go to the web:- https://firebasetest2byhiran.netlify.app/